zehr0s/mobile-stable-diffusion/README.md

 pkg install proot-distro
 proot-distro install debian
 ```
-Note that the data is located at `/data/data/com.termux/files/usr/var/lib/proot-distro/installed-rootfs/debian/root`.
+Note that the distro will be located at `/data/data/com.termux/files/usr/var/lib/proot-distro/installed-rootfs/debian/root`.

 ### Login to the linux distro
 ```bash